Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: Introduction

 \subsection{Acknowledgements.}

 Part of this work has been carried out during the authors' attendance to the \emph{Thematic Program on Nonsmooth Riemannian and Lorentzian Geometry} that took place at the Fields Institute in Toronto.
 The authors warmly thank the staff, the organizers and the colleagues for the wonderful atmosphere and the excellent working conditions set up there.
-L.B. is supported by the European Research Council’s (ERC) project n.853404 ERC VaReg -- \textit{Variational approach to the regularity of the free boundaries}, financed by the program Horizon 2020, by PRA\_2022\_11 and by PRA\_2022\_14.
-F.M. has been supported by the European Union – NextGenerationEU and by the University of Padova under the 2021 STARS Grants@Unipd programme ``QuASAR".
+Luca Benatti is supported by the European Research Council’s (ERC) project n.853404 ERC VaReg -- \textit{Variational approach to the regularity of the free boundaries}, financed by the program Horizon 2020, by PRA\_2022\_11 and by PRA\_2022\_14.
+Mattia Fogagnolo has been supported by the European Union – NextGenerationEU and by the University of Padova under the 2021 STARS Grants@Unipd programme ``QuASAR".
 The authors are members of Gruppo Nazionale per l’Analisi Matematica, la Probabilit\`a e le loro Applicazioni (GNAMPA), which is part of the Istituto Nazionale di Alta Matematica (INdAM), and are partially funded by the GNAMPA project ``Problemi al bordo e applicazioni geometriche".

 The authors are grateful to G. Antonelli, S. Hirsch, L. Mazzieri, F. Oronzio and M. Pozzetta for countless, precious and pleasureful discussions on topics related to this work.
 Moreover, M. F. thanks A. Pluda, V. Franceschi and G. Saracco for having organized, with the support of INdAM, the wonderful workshop ``Anisotropic Isoperimetric Problems \& Related Topics” in Rome.

-This paper rises as a conference proceeding of that event.
+The authors warmly Carlo Mantegazza for his thorough reading of the manuscript and for the many precious suggestions.